 The University of Scranton’s Pre-Health Professions Program has a long tradition of preparing graduates to excel on any level, most notably medical school.
-During the last decade, of the 428 senior applicants to medical schools, an average of 80% – nearly twice the national average – have gained acceptance to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.
+Of the 911 applicant to doctoral health professions schools over the past 15 years, an average of 78% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.

 Many of our alumni in the pre-professional program have earned awards in the sciences, and many others have received accolades in other disciplines, including English, philosophy, theology and language.
 Several of our alumni have been named Goldwater Scholars, many have conducted research as Fulbright Scholars, and others have received full funding for M.D./Ph.D. programs.

 Pre-Law Advisory Program